RTradeLtd/libp2px-old/README.md

 # License

 All original code is licensed under MIT+Apache, and we've included all the previous licenses.
-New code and modifications are licensed under3 AGPLv3
+New code (aka, newly added transports, etc...) will be added with AGPLv3 licenses.